 \section{The closure \texorpdfstring{$\overline{q}_E$}{qE} and the Friedrichs extension \texorpdfstring{$T_E$}{TE}}

-In this section, under assumptions~\eqref{H1}-\eqref{H2}-\eqref{H3} we prove that the form $q_E$ is bounded from below and closable, so that the Schur complement $S_E$ has a Friedrichs extension $T_E$.
+In this section, under assumptions~\eqref{H1}-\eqref{H2}-\eqref{H3} we prove that the form $q_E$ is boun\-ded from below and closable, so that the Schur complement $S_E$ has a Friedrichs extension $T_E$.
 We then relate the spectrum of $T_E$ to the min-max levels $\lambda_k$.
 Finally, we construct a natural isomorphism between the domains of $\overline{q}_E$ and $\overline{q}_{E'}$ for all $E,\,E'\,>\lambda_0$.